margaretlange/fastapi-tdd-docker/readme/App_setup.md

 - collect environment configuration variables and secrets
-  - JWT_TEST_TOKEN should be a 50 character random string
   - API_ENVIRONMENT is dev and NODE_ENV is development
   - CLIENT_ORIGIN_URL is "http://localhost:4040"
   - REACT_APP_AUTH0_CALLBACK_URL is "http://localhost:4040/callback"
   - API_URL is "http://localhost:8000"

   - test user and admin password should be strong passwords
   - for auth0 information, you will need to get it from the auth0 website in the settings of the test api application and the react application
-   - WATCH_POLLING is true
+   - WATCH_POLLING is true for development
-- add two test users to the auth0 tenant database activate venv

-python3 scripts/auth0_utils.py --create_users
+- once you are done added all the configuration variables, add two test users to the auth0 tenant database activate venv python3 scripts/auth0_utils.py --create_users

 - set up local environment files for api